 We enter into foreign currency forward contracts that are designated as cash flow hedges.
 The settlement of these derivatives results in reclassifications from accumulated other comprehensive loss to earnings for the period in which the settlement of these instruments occurs.
 The maximum period for which we hedge our cash flow using these instruments is 12 months.
-Accordingly, at December 31, 2019, all our open foreign currency forward contracts had maturities of one year or less.
-The total notional value of our foreign currency exchange contracts designated as cash flow hedges at December 31, 2019 was \$41,200, and such contracts have varying terms expiring through September 2020.
+Accordingly, at December 31, 2020, all of our open foreign currency forward contracts had maturities of one year or less.
+We had only one foreign currency exchange contract designated as a cash flow hedge at December 31, 2020, the total notional value of which was \$1,000, and such contract subsequently expired during January 2021.